buildpacks/spec/distribution.md

 * An uncompressed tar archive in [oci-layout](https://github.com/opencontainers/image-spec/blob/main/image-layout.md) format.
   * The file SHOULD have the extension `.cnb`.

-[†](README.md#linux-only)For Linux buildpackages, all FS layers MUST be buildpack layers.
+[†](README.md#linux-only)For Linux buildpackages, all FS layers MUST be buildpack or extension layers.

 [‡](README.md#windows-only)For Windows buildpackages, all FS layers MUST be either buildpack or OS layers.